codepath/android_guides/Applying-Data-Binding-for-Views.md

 #### Image Loading

 Unlike TextViews, you cannot bind values directly.
 In this case, you need to create a custom attribute.

 First, make sure to define the `res-auto` namespace in your layout.
-You cannot declare it in the `<layout>` outer tag so should put it on the outermost tag after the `<data>` tag:
+You cannot declare it in the `<layout>` outer tag, so should put it on the outermost tag after the `<data>` tag:

 ```xml
 <layout xmlns:android="http://schemas.android.com/apk/res/android"